Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Should you do the day trips?

-As guests onboard the Spirit of Scotland are on holidays, nothing is mandatory.
-If a particular tour or activity is not to your liking, or you just feel like taking some more time out, it’s easy to continue to just hang out onboard.
+As guests onboard the Spirit of Scotland are on holiday, nothing is mandatory.
+If a particular tour or activity is not to your liking, or you feel like taking some more time out, it’s easy to continue to hang out onboard.

 There’s nothing like getting the crew’s attention all to yourself!
 Most guests, however, relish the opportunity to stretch their legs and engage in an excellent spot of holiday learning and adventure.